Winslow Wilson: Biography

 Wilson was born in Brady, Texas in 1892, one of five sons of Horace and Stella Wilson.
 The family moved to Junction, Texas, and it was here that he graduated high school.
-He attended Texas A&M in 1910-1911 as a Chemical Engineering Major, but transferred to Harvard with the support of professors at Texas A&M. Wilson attended Harvard College between 1911-1915, becoming an Editor of The Harvard Monthly with his friends John Dos Passos and e.e.
+He attended Texas A&M in 1910-1911 as a Chemical Engineering Major, but transferred to Harvard with the support of professors at Texas A&M. Wilson attended Harvard College between 1911 and 1915, becoming an Editor of The Harvard Monthly with his friends John Dos Passos and e.e.
 Cummings.
 Wilson would go on to share an apartment at 21 East 15th Street in New York City with e.e.
 Cummings.
-He enlisted in the U.S. Military during 1917-1919, joining John Dos Passos and e.e.
+He enlisted in the U.S. Military during 1917–1919, joining John Dos Passos and e.e.
 Cummings and other Harvard students in France.
 He spent time in Paris with e.e.
 Cummings, and mingled with Salvador Dalí, Pablo Picasso and other influential painters of the period in London and Paris in the 1920s.
 In fact, Wilson maintained lifelong friendships with many of the Harvard Aesthetes, including e.e.
 Cummings, Dos Passos, Scofield Thayer, Gilbert Seldes and Stewart Mitchell.
 During his days at Harvard, Wilson was playfully known as "Tex", a nickname that stayed with him for life.
 In New York, Wilson was a contributor to The Dial along with many influential literary persons of the time.